 Gender Gap in Tenure & Promotion: Evidence from the Economics Ph.D.
 Class of 2008

 This study examines early career outcomes (i.e., tenure and promotion) of the Economics Ph.D. class of 2008.
-We find that relative to males in the same cohort, female economists are less likely (by about 14%) to have received tenure and promotion eight years post-graduation.
-The gender gap becomes more pronounced (of 26%) among individuals of foreign origins working in the U.S. In addition, we find a similar gender bias regarding whether an individual remains in academia since the initial job placement in 2008.
-Our paper contributes to the literature by examining a new and growing dimension of the labor market for economics Ph.D.'s, i.e., women and internationals.
+We find that female economists are less likely (by up to 15.8%) to have received tenure and promotion eight years post-graduation compared to males in the same cohort.
+The gender gap becomes more pronounced (e.g., 36.5% less likely to receive tenure/promotion) among individuals of foreign origins working in the U.S. In addition, we find a similar gender bias regarding whether an individual remains on tenure-track positions since the initial job placement in 2008.
+Adding to the literature, our analysis sheds light on the gender gap in the Economics profession from a broad international perspective.

-Keywords: Economics of gender, Labor market outcomes, Tenure and promotion
+Keywords: Gender gap, Economics of gender, Labor market outcomes, Tenure and promotion

 JEL Classification: J16, J44, A23, I23